sinberCS/switch2ai/README.md

 ### 4. How to configure custom commands?
 Go to `Settings` → `Tools` → `switch2ai` and configure custom commands with variable support

+### 5. How do shortcut commands work?
+Shortcut commands like `$test` automatically expand to full prompts when you type them in the AI prompt input

+### 6. Can I add my own AI agents?
+Yes, you can add custom AI agents in the AI Configuration tab with custom command templates and variable support

+### 7. How does the plugin handle cursor positioning?
+The plugin automatically captures the current file path, line, and column, then passes this information to AI editors for precise positioning